es-galushko/codesamples/javascript/README.md

 ## react

-Example of react component that renders a page.
+Example of react components written in TypeScript and JavaScript

 ## react-native

+### ts

+Examples of components written in TypeScript

+### js

 Example of app startup with complex initial state.